SHIRPUREOMKAR/pro-space-assignment/README.md

 The comments in the code explain the process during the extraction. postgreSQL (.sql) file will be included in the data and the images are self explanatory.

-- Another set of faster implementation of `scrapper.py` is done by using the `parent.py` and the `minions.py`, which basically gets the data (urls) to be traversed (by parent) and the minions can be run simultaneously to populate the data simultaneously, instead of doing it linearly one at a time.

 > Thanks..!!